 MCSD Safety Measures at our Schools

-We want our families to know that we take safety seriously and have several preventative measures in place in our schools that work to provide for the safety of our students and staff.
+MCSD would like our families to know that we take safety seriously and have several preventative measures in place in our schools that provide for the safety of our students and staff.

 Here are a few of the safety measures we have in place: